CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Swem suggests tracing shorthand in the textbook.
 This will force you to notice subtle details, but isn't always an option and may not give much variety.
 Many systems have penmanship exercises.
 Do some from your system, or one similar, or invent your own.
 Sometimes work on problems you know you have.
 Other times work on other aspects.
 Often the real problem is something we think we've mastered.

-Leslie recommends against tracing outlines at any stage.
-(Leslie and Swem both worked directly for JR Gregg.)
+Leslie worked with Swem under JR Gregg, and recommends against tracing outlines at any stage.
+They were both successful teachers.

 Divide your penmanship time equally between tracing, penmanship exercises, and copying a recent exercise carefully -- but keep it fluid.
 You are writing, not drawing.